Twinklebear/custom-pygments-lexers/README.md

 # Custom Pygments Lexers

-Custom lexers for use with Pygements and minted.
+Custom lexers for use with Pygments and minted.

 ## Minted Usage